seferovramin7/154GitLearningProject/README.md

 # 154GitLearningProject
-We want tp learn GIT
+We want to learn GIT